-The Torah records a peculiar exchange that took place before the Akeidah.
-Before commanding Abraham to offer up his beloved son Isaac, God called out to Abraham:
+The Torah records a peculiar exchange that took place immediately prior to the Akeidah, the Binding of Isaac.
+Before commanding Abraham to offer up his beloved son Is God called out to Abraham, “Abraham!”

-Why did God call to Abraham by name?
-And what was Abraham’s response, “Here I am"?
-Did Abraham think that God wasn’t sure where he was?
+Why did God call out to Abraham by name?
+And what was Abraham’s response, “Here I am” Did Abraham think that God did not know where he was?
 What was the purpose of this brief exchange?

-Abraham and Sarah concentrated all of their energies on bringing the world closer to the belief in one God.
+Abraham and Sarah concentrated all of their energies in promoting belief in one God.
 They “made souls in Haran,” converting people to monotheism.
-They set up an eshel, a rest-station in Beersheba to spread their message to travelers.
-They ran a seminary with hundreds of students, and they opened up their home to all visitors.
-Abraham pleaded for the sake of the wicked people of Sodom — even at the risk of displeasing God.
-How much time and energy did Abraham and Sarah have left to attend to their own personal needs and ambitions?
+They set up an eshel, a rest station in Beersheba, to spread their message to travelers.
+They ran a seminary with hundreds of students, and they opened up their home to all.
+Abraham pleaded for the sake of the wicked people of Sodom, even at the risk of displeasing God.

-What is in a name?
-Our name reflects our individual nature and personality.
-When God calls a person by name, this Divine summons highlights one’s personal essence.
+A name is a reflection of one’s individual nature and personality.
+When God calls a person by name, this Divine summons highlights one’s individual essence.
 In order for the trial of the Akeidah to be a true test of Abraham’s free choice, it was necessary for Abraham to be fully cognizant of his own private needs and aspirations.
-God called out, “Abraham!” — and Abraham immediately became profoundly aware of his innermost desires and goals.
+God called out “Abraham!” — and Abraham immediately became profoundly aware of his innermost desires and goals.

-Now Abraham was truly ready for the test of the Akeidah.
+Fully aware of his own personal aspirations, Abraham was ready for the test of the Akeidah.

 (Sapphire from the Land of Israel.
 Adapted from Olat Re’iyah vol. I, p.
 85)